 Teriflunomide (Aubagio) | Oral | Once a day |

-Remember that no DMT can cure or completely stop MS. According to the CMSC, switching treatments may be considered when:
+Remember that no DMT can cure or completely stop MS. According to Cleveland Clinic, switching treatments may be considered when:

-You’ll need to communicate with your health care provider when you believe you’re having a relapse.
+If you believe you’re having a relapse, communicate with your healthcare provider.
+Be sure to tell them how your relapse feels.
 It can sometimes be difficult to know whether you’re experiencing a clinical MS relapse or MS symptoms made worse by stress or infection.
-Read more about how to know when you’re having a relapse, what they feel like, and how long they last.

-Among the DMTs approved for treating RRMS, there are several mechanisms of action — in other words, different ways of working.
+DMTs have different mechanisms of action, which means they work in different ways.
 Most DMTs modify different aspects of the immune system to prevent autoimmune attacks on the myelin that sheathes nerve fibers.
 Understanding how DMTs work can provide insight into why your doctor recommends a medication.
-For instance, if you are switching drugs because the DMT you have been taking has been ineffective, your doctor will likely recommend a drug with a different mechanism of action.
+For instance, if you’re switching drugs because the DMT you’ve been taking hasn’t helped, your doctor will likely recommend a drug that works in a different way.

 Here’s a breakdown of DMTs for relapsing MS by mechanism of action.